benizar/benizar.github.io/_pages/about.md

 permalink: /about/
 ---

 **Note:** Please, feel free to use the following parragraphs if you need to introduce me at any event.
-I wrote this for a project proposal and it is almost updated. :eyes:
+I wrote this for a project proposal and it is almost updated.
 {: .notice--info}

 ## Un breve resumen (ESP)